Home » Drilling Hydraulics » PRESSURE LOSS CALCULATIONS IN DRILLING HYDRAULICS | BINGHAM PLASTIC & POWER LAW

 The Difference Between Friction Pressure Calculations In Both Laminar & Turbulent Flow

-The laminar and turbulence equations can be used to illustrate the basic difference between these two flow systems.
-In the laminar equations, a value for the yield point (YP) is a significant part of the pressure loss, particularly when it is observed that the PV value is divided by a squared diameter.
+The laminar and turbulence equations can be used to illustrate the fundamental difference between these two flow systems.
+In the laminar equations, a value for the yield point (YP) is a significant part of the pressure loss, mainly when it is observed that the PV value is divided by a squared diameter.
 The

 turbulent flow equations do not contain a YP term.
 The yield point is one of the forces creating the inter-particle attractions, causing the mud to move in laminar.
-When the shear force exceeds the yield stress, turbulence begins and the yield point is not a factor thereafter.
+When the shear force exceeds the yield stress, turbulence begins, and the yield point is not a factor after that.

 Power Law calculations follow the same sequence as the Bingham model.
 Actual and critical velocities are compared to determine the flow regime before calculating the pressure loss.